-Can students see patients on their own?
+Can I see patients on my own?

 Yes, indeed this is expected.
-Stduents should be able to see and manage a lot of the problems that present in a safe and supervised manner.
-They should always check the management with their supervising GP before the patient leaves.
-The GP Tutor remains clinically responsible for the patient so you will decide how independently students can work safely.
-Students are not able to legally issue prescriptions but can either write 'shadow' prescriptions, or prepare a prescription for a qualified doctor to sign.
-This practice in writing prescriptions is important for Final Year students who will be taking their Prescribing Safety Assessment early in 2022 and for their future work as Foundation doctors.
+You should be able to see and manage a lot of the problems that present in a safe and supervised manner.
+You should always check the management you're your supervising GP before the patient leaves.
+The GP Tutor remains clinically responsible for the patient so will decide how independently you can work safely.
+You are not able to legally issue prescriptions but can either write 'shadow' prescriptions, or prepare a prescription for a qualified doctor to sign.
+This practice in writing prescriptions is important practice for the Prescribing Safety Assessment early in 2022 and for your future work as Foundation doctors.

-Can students take time off for other activities?
+Can I take time off for other activities?

 Time off is subject to the normal College Policies.
 This includes attendance at Academic Conferences, religious requirements, and other special leave requests.
 These policies are available from QMPlus and the Student Office.
-CBME will inform GP Tutors about the few exceptional days that students may have to miss due to central exams (e.g. SJT, PSA).
+CBME will inform GP Tutors about the few exceptional days that you may have to miss due to central exams or teaching (e.g. SJT, PSA).

-Who should students inform when unwell?
+Who should I inform when unwell?

-In no circumstances should students attend if unwell, and if they have symptoms of COVID-19 they must arrange a test and isolate according to the guidance current at the time.
+In no circumstances should you attend if unwell and if you have symptoms of COVID-19 you must arrange a test and isolate according to the guidance current at the time.
 Please see the Student Learning Agreement for more information.

-Make sure your student knows how to contact key people at your Practice out of normal opening hours if needed.
-Either give them mobile numbers for yourself or the Practice Manager, or the 'bypass' number for the Practice.
-If a student is ill they are expected to inform whoever is supervising them at the Practice as soon as possible, and to keep you informed of how long they are likely to be away.
-They will also need to follow the usual process of keeping the Student Office informed through Tom Schindler at t.schindler@gmul.ac.uk.
+Make sure you know how to contact key people at your Practice out of normal opening hours if needed.
+Either take your GP Tutors mobile numbers for yourself or the Practice Manager, or the 'bypass' number for the Practice.
+If you are ill you are expected to inform whoever is supervising you at the Practice as soon as possible, and to keep them informed of how long you are likely to be away.
+You will also need to follow the usual process of keeping the Student Office informed through Tom Schindler at t.schindler@qmul.ac.uk.

-Should a student sustain a needle stick injury whilst on placement in the Community, they are advised to access emergency treatment via local services.
-If there are no clear guidelines then they should attend your nearest A&E as soon as possible for assessment and treatment.
-Please also contact the CBME Admin Team urgently, who will direct them to Occupational Medicine at Mile End for follow up.
+Should you sustain a needle stick injury whilst on placement in the Community, you are advised to access emergency treatment via local services.
+If there are no clear guidelines then youshould attend your nearest A&E as soon as possible for assessment and treatment.
+Please 21.
+But is also also also also be intended to the community of the commu also contact the CBME Admin Team urgently, who will direct them to Occupational Medicine at Mile End for follow up.

 Where are the plenary days held?
-Is there a time table?
+Is there a timetable?

 The 'Intro Day' and the 'Closing Day' will be held virtually, online.
-Students will be sent links on QM Plus so that they are able to attend these.
+You will be sent links on QM Plus.
 Timetables for these days are shared on QMPlus.